Smart City Consultants

 Smart transit stations in practise

-Smart Transit stations allow passengers to transfer safely throughout the station.
-Data is collected for passenger safety.
+Smart Transit stations allow passengers to transfer safely throughout the station using data to increase passenger safety.
 This article explains how to use new technologies to implement at your station.

 Understanding pedestrian flows

-The smart transit station uses technological solutions to allow the flow of pedestrians to move through the station more efficiently.
-These solutions digitally visualize the pedestrian flows moving through the station.
+The smart transit station uses technological solutions to optimize the flow of pedestrians and reduce crowded conditions.

-By measuring the volume of pedestrians, these tools can create a real-time heartbeat of all passengers flows throughout the station, across the platforms, up and down the staircases, and through fare boxes.
-This helps station owners see which areas have high pedestrian traffic and at what time.
-These insights will assist stakeholders in understanding where social distancing is an issue and which locations and times are at risk for underperforming, according to Covid-19 guidelines.
+By measuring the volume of pedestrians, this solution can create a real-time heartbeat of all passenger flows on platforms, staircases, and fare boxes.
+This helps station owners understand which areas have high pedestrian traffic volumes and when.
+These insights assist stakeholders in understanding where, when, and the source of the crowding.

 How does a smart transit station work?